-From tattooed cashmere to committed ballerinas, from vintage sunglasses to pop sneakers, today's fashion is written by several hands.
-More than a marketing strategy, collaboration becomes a language, a manifesto, a creative gesture.
+From tattooed cashmere to politically charged ballet flats, by way of vintage sunglasses and pop sneakers, today's fashion is a collaborative effort.
+More than a marketing strategy, collaboration becomes a language, a manifesto, a creative act.
 And above all, a mirror of our times.

-Every season, collaborations redefine the contours of contemporary wardrobes.
-They are no longer one-offs or marketing stunts, but a genuine field for shared expression.
-Like the new creative guard, today's brands seek to bring together heritages, disciplines, continents - and above all, sensibilities.
-Some of these encounters create a sensation.
-Others leave a poetic scent.
+Each season, collaborations redefine the contours of contemporary fashion.
+No longer as one-off events or marketing stunts, but as a genuine space for shared expression.
+Like the new generation of creatives, brands today seek to create a dialogue between heritages, disciplines, continents—and above all, sensibilities.
+Some of these encounters are major events.
+Others leave a touch of poetry.
 All tell a story.

 Jacquemus x Linda Farrow